AruPV/a-star/readme.md

 ## WHAT

-An implementation of DFS and BFS for maze searching written in Modern C++.
+An implementation of DFS, BFS and A* for maze searching written in Modern C++.

 The project will generate two binaries.

 tests: The testing, built using Google's GoogleTest library.
 performance: Experiments to analyze the performance of different path finding algorithms.
 ## HOW TO COMPILE

 The project uses CMake as a build tool.
 A makefile is provided in the build